iron-fish/website/blog/2023-04-04-GPU-miner-contest.md

 ## Timeline

-The competition will run from April 7, 2023, 7:00 pm UTC, until May 5, 2023, 7:00 pm UTC.
+The contest will run from April 7, 2023, 7:00 pm UTC, until May 5, 2023, 7:00 pm UTC.

 We will contact and announce the winners on May 12, 2023.

 ## How to enter
 -   No pre-registration is required.
 Before building, please check that you fit the eligibility criteria described below and note the KYC criteria.
--   Submit entries using [the online form](https://docs.google.com/forms/d/e/1FAIpQLSfVyz4E5yOG4NHRXApMbBaEvi4lN3rrN2nmRmejp4pTZ6Kbrw/viewform) at any time during the competition (April 7-May 5).
+-   Submit entries using [the online form](https://docs.google.com/forms/d/e/1FAIpQLSfVyz4E5yOG4NHRXApMbBaEvi4lN3rrN2nmRmejp4pTZ6Kbrw/viewform) at any time during the contest (April 7-May 5).
 This form asks you for contact information and to upload your submission as a ZIP file – please do not fill out the form until you are ready to upload your submission.
 -   Note that all submissions will be added to the Iron Fish repository as open-source submissions.

 ## Eligibility

--   This competition is void where prohibited.
-It is not open to residents of countries on the OFAC sanctions list or those from regions as specified in the Exclusions section of the [competition terms and conditions](https://drive.google.com/file/d/1WBSBAzHQiD4rhnxBX4NqSmLqiAYczGfb/view?usp=sharing).
+-   This contest is void where prohibited.
+It is not open to residents of countries on the OFAC sanctions list or those from regions as specified in the Exclusions section of the [contest terms and conditions](https://drive.google.com/file/d/1WBSBAzHQiD4rhnxBX4NqSmLqiAYczGfb/view?usp=sharing).
--   Competition winners must be 18 or older and be able to pass KYC.
-We strongly recommend that all entrants verify that they meet KYC requirements before entering the competition.
+-   Contest winners must be 18 or older and be able to pass KYC.
+We strongly recommend that all entrants verify that they meet KYC requirements before entering the contest.
 -   Both individuals and teams may enter.
 Teams must designate one person (“Team Leader”) as representative.
 Any prize awarded to a Team will be presented to the Team Leader, who must pass KYC if selected as a winner.